 Thus, this transfiguration also allowed his disciples to see Moses and Elijah even though their physical bodies had long decomposed.
 What did they see?

 They saw physical appearances of the spirit-persons within forms they could physically identify.
 This type of vision - also called an angelic vision - has been described elsewhere in the Scriptures.
 This is when a messenger of God - an angel - transfigures in order to appear before one's eyes in the physical dimension.

 Transfiguration is, in fact, the only way that Elijah could have become John the Baptist.
 The spirit-person that occupied the body of Elijah in the 9th Century BC left that body when that body died.
 And that spirit-person of Elijah came to occupy - changed into another form or transfigured into - another body some 900 years later in the form of John the Baptist.

 As for the notion that John the Baptist was previously Elijah: This is also a clear case of reincarnation, and Jesus is confirming that his teachings did include this doctrine.

 This doctrine prevailed before the Church covered it up

-In fact, the Jewish philosophy taught the doctrine of reincarnation until the 18th Century, and even today the Kabbal philosophy - an ancient form of Judaism - accepts reincarnation.
+In fact, the Mosaic philosophy taught the doctrine of reincarnation until the 18th Century, and even today the Kabbal philosophy - an ancient form of Judaism - accepts reincarnation.